-How is the reference benchmark continuously aligned with each of the environmental or are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-social characteristics promoted by the financial product?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

 • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 • How does the designated index differ from a relevant broad market index?